Open-Tech-Foundation/js-cli-styles/README.md

 Escape characters:

-Use double back slashes to escape a character in a string.
+Use double back slashes to escape a character in the string.

 ```ts
 style(